BYossarian/just-this-once/README.md

 - The client gets a passcode from their TOTP generator and sends it to the server.
 - The server can then verify the passcode and allow/disallow access to the resource.

-Ok, first, as part of enabling 2FA for the client, let's generate a client-specific secret server-side and share it:
+Ok, to enable 2FA for the client, let's generate a client-specific secret server-side:

 ```
 const secret = generateSecret(16);  // <- 16 bytes for the secret